yvoievid/grokking-java-interview/README.md

 ## Spring Core

 #### What is Dependency Injection
+Dependency Injection is a mechanism of passing dependency to other object or framework.
+The injection can be done through constructor.

 #### What is Invertion of Control

 #### What are Spring beans

+#### Spring Security

+#### Spring

 #### What are benefits of using Spring?